Funding allocation

 RADS funding

-Between 2009-10 and 2023-24, 323 regional airport projects have been granted RADS funding totalling almost $52 million, in support of projects valued at approximately $123 million.
+Since 2009, 338 regional airport projects have been granted RADS funding totalling more than $56 million in support of projects valued at approximately $133 million.
 RADS projects have improved airport safety, accessibility, security and development planning at regional airports.

 Other funding sources

-The Commonwealth Governments Remote Aviation Access Program (RAAP) is administered by the Department of Infrastructure, Transport, Regional Development and Communications and provides funding support for access and safety upgrades to remote aerodromes as well as subsidised flights to ensure residents of remote communities have access to regional service centres.
+The Commonwealth Governments Remote Aviation Access Program (RAAP) is administered by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+The Program provides funding support for access and safety upgrades to remote aerodromes as well as subsidised flights to ensure residents of remote communities have access to regional service centres.

 The funding components on RAAP are: